HydroModPy/HydroModPy/docs/readthedocs/source/architecture/overview/tests-and-validation.rst

 Execution Paths
 ---------------

-One launcher-backed validation case usually follows this lifecycle:
+One pipeline-backed validation case usually follows this lifecycle:

 1. pytest imports one comparison function from ``validation_cases/.../comparison.py``,
 2. the shared runtime executes the deterministic configuration,